Dusty miller

 Background

-Dusty miller is an herb.
-The parts of the plant that grow above the ground are used to make medicine.
+Dusty miller (Cineraria maritima) is a plant.
+The parts that grow above the ground are used to make medicine.

 Special Precautions & Warnings: